JuniperKernel/JuniperKernel/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Used single quotes for software names (e.g. 'Rcpp', 'Jupyter', 'Xeus')

+* Expanded the Description field of DESCRIPTION to describe 'Jupyter' and 'Xeus' and provide links in the form <http://...> and <https://...>.

+* Explained more clearly that this package provides interoperability with the 'Jupyter' ecosystem (and hopefully made clear that there will not be multiple packages).

+* Removed redundant "R" in the package title.

+* Added COPYRIGHTS file to inst/ and included all copyright holders into the Authors@R field.

+* Renamed the arguments somewhat in the `installJuniper` function to clearly illustrate that the `prefix` field is for sepcifying custom paths.
+Additionally, the
+  `user` argument has been renamed to illsutrate that it relates to the default 'Jupyter' installation and has a new default value of FALSE so that the user does not install into a user-local directory by default.

+* Added dynamically linkable zeromq libs for linux distribution Ubuntu 14.04.5 LTS.

 ## Test environments
 * local OS X install, R 3.4.3
 * local Windows 10 install, R 3.4.3 and R 3.4.1